Data-Induced Interactions of Sparse Sensors Using Statistical Physics: Methodology

 Here we situate state reconstruction as a problem of Bayesian inference from noisy sensor data.
-We place $p\ll n$ sensors each measuring the scalar field in one location.
+We place $p\ll n$ sensors each measuring the state in one location.
 We denote the set of sensors as $\gamma$, the set of sensor location indices.
-Given a full $n$-dimensional state vector $\vec{x}$, the sensor output is a much shorter state vector, sometimes called gapped \cite{everson1995karhunen}:
+Given a full $n$-dimensional state vector $\mathbf{x}$, the noiseless sensor output is a much shorter state vector, sometimes called \chg{gappy} \cite{everson1995karhunen}:

-where $C$ is a $p\times n$ sensor selector matrix with the entry 1 for the location that each sensor measures, and 0 otherwise.
-The matrix $\Theta: p\times r$ combines the sensor selection with the low-rank representation of the scalar field.
+where $\mathbf{C}: p\times n$ is the sensor selector matrix with the entry 1 for the location that each sensor measures, and 0 otherwise.
+The matrix $\mathbf{\mathbf{\Theta}}: p\times r$ combines the sensor selection with the low-rank representation of the state.

-We further assume that each sensor measures the scalar field with a Gaussian noise of magnitude $\eta$.
-Thus, given a true state $\vec{a}$, the probability distribution of sensor readings is given by:
+We further assume that each sensor measures the state with a Gaussian noise of magnitude $\eta$.
+Thus, given a true state $\mathbf{a}$, the likelihood of sensor readings is given by:

 where we omit the distribution normalization.